$57m 100MW solar power plant being installed in Layyah: Firdous

 The special assistant said the previous government caused huge losses to the national exchequer by implementing expensive energy projects and burdened the nation.
 She said the PML-N government focused more on Lahore and the development was limited to Raiwind only.
 The PML-N government was only interested in such projects which gave them high kick-backs, she added.

-She said the Punjab government strongly condemned the terrorist activity in Mach area of Balochistan in which 11 coalminers were killed and the vandalism at a Khyber-Pakhtunkhwa temple.
+She said the Punjab government strongly condemned the terrorist activity in Machh area of Balochistan in which 11 coalminers were killed and the vandalism at a Khyber-Pakhtunkhwa temple.

 Dr Firdous said hopelessness and helplessness was prevailing in the camp of Pakistan Democratic Movement (PDM).
 She said the ‘Calibri Queen’ was making hue and cry in the desert of Bahawalpur, but there was no one to rescue her.
 She alleged that Maulana Fazlur Rehman forced madrasa students to take part in Bahawalpur rally.
 The PPP betrayed the PML-N whereas Maulana Sherani and Hafiz Hussain Ahmed had exposed Maulana Fazlur Rehman, she added.
 She said Maryam Nawaz’s narrative was different from Shahbaz Sharif’s.
 That was why Maryam always preferred the Maulana over her uncle and cousin.
 She said the wish of Maryam Safdar to get the highest status of political martyrdom would not be fulfilled.
 The PTI government believed in the rule of law, she added.